FAA Flight Physicals

 There are three classes of FAA medical certificates, each with a more restrictive set of physical standards.
 Any pilot may apply for any class of medical certification, but most pilots apply for the class most applicable to their flying activity.

-Class II examination is required for commercial pilots, including corporate aviators, crop dusters, aeromedical pilots, charter pilots, or navigators and first officers of commercial airline flights.
+Class II examinations are required for commercial pilots, including business aviation flight crew, crop dusters, aerial advertising pilots, charter pilots, or navigators and first officers of commercial airline flights.

-Class III examinations are used for recreational or private pilots.
+Class III examinations are mainly used for recreational or private pilots.

 Length of certification